hschhhwwwo0o/derive/README.md

 ## Dérive

-Dérive is a mobile app to control your finances written in React Native
+Dérive - an android mobile app to control your finances written in React Native with Expo

 ## Tech Stack